project-error/projecterror.dev/docs/npwd/start/Install.md

 1. After you have created an account or logged in, create an application [here](https://api.imgur.com/oauth2/addclient).
 2. Choose the `Authorization type` called `OAuth 2 authorization without a callback URL`.
 [Example](https://imgur.com/a/QsYsd4d).
 3. Copy the client ID and add `set SCREENSHOT_BASIC_TOKEN your_client_id` to your `server.cfg` file before starting NPWD.
-4. Add the following snippet to `npwd/config.json`.
+4. Add the following to `npwd/config.json`.

 ```
 "images": {